-Michael Childers Davidson (24 February 1897-19 November 1976) was an English boy-lover and journalist whose writings are far more important than those of any other individual for knowledge and understanding of the practice of Greek love around the world in the first two thirds of the twentieth century.
+Michael Childers Davidson (24 February 1897-19 November 1975) was an English boy-lover and journalist whose writings are probably more important than those of any other individual for knowledge and understanding of the practice of Greek love around the world in the first two thirds of the twentieth century.

 The writer Colin Spencer, who knew him in his old age, described him thus in his introduction to the 1985 republication of The World, the Flesh and Myself: “To be in his company was to be more energetically alive in every way—the observations were more pertinent, the wit sharper, the fantasies wilder, while the criticisms could be devastating in their mordant, savage fun.
 Michael was in fact, a kind of gourmet of life.
 Not in the exterior way at all; he had no time for appearances, he looked like a tramp, lived off a pittance and would boil some potatoes and open a tin of stewed steak with a bottle of plonk for lunch.
 But he had a fastidious taste in the qualities of the mind and spirit, he read widely and loved going to the Reading Room of the British Museum.
 He spoke German, French and Italian and picked up a smattering of many other languages, which always helped in the endless and persistent search for the boy companion.
 That was the most urgent quest of all.
 In old age his camel-like head would be fixed in a grimace of such anguish and gloom if there was no current boy to mother and fuss over.
 But those times were rare.
 It always astonished me how Michael would land on some obscure, small island and within hours a dusky beauty with an ivory smile would be proudly walking at his side.”